ne-app-open/src/README.md

 ## Packages:

-We have a package registry for the NeSystem: [https://github.com/ne-ci-org/ports](https://github.com/ne-ci-org/ports) package porting happens here.
+We have a package registry for the NeSystem: [https://ports.ne-app.eu/ant-os/stable](https://ports.ne-app.eu/ant-os/stable), please keep in mind that both NeSystem and Ant is supported.
+(They have the same APIs, Ant has more, Ant is also source-available if you're curious email us at contact@nekernel.org)

 ## Community:

-We have a [discord](https://discord.gg/uD76Qweght), join us! [https://discord.gg/uD76Qweght](https://discord.gg/uD76Qweght)
+We have a [Discord](https://discord.gg/uD76Qweght), join us! [https://discord.gg/uD76Qweght](https://discord.gg/uD76Qweght)

 ###### Copyright 2025-2026, Amlal El Mahrouss & Ne.app Authors, licensed under Apache 2.0.